 At UW, Otzelberger gained valuable working under Lorenzo Romar.
 The Huskies were ranked as high as No. 11 in the nation in 2014-15, the highest ranking since 2007, and Otzelberger was instrumental in the Huskies’ 2015 recruiting class being rated No. 7 nationally.

-During the the last two seasons, Otzelberger was in charge of all opponent scouting reports and implementation of game plans as the Cyclones recorded two of their greatest campaigns in school history.
+Otzelberger spent three seasons on Fred Hoiberg's staff prior to leaving for Washington.
+He was in charge of all opponent scouting reports and implementation of game plans as the Cyclones recorded two of their greatest campaigns in school history.

 Iowa State made its second-straight NCAA Tournament appearance in 2012-13 despite losing its top-three scorers from the season before.
 Led by four all-conference players, the Cyclones went 23-12 overall and 11-7 in league play, marking just the second time in school history where the Cyclones posted back-to-back 10-win conference seasons.
 ISU also defeated three ranked opponents and mounted a 22-game homecourt winning streak, tying for the second-best string in school history, as the Cyclones went 16-1 at home.

 There wasn’t a more exciting team to watch than the Cyclones in 2012-13.
 ISU led all “power-six” conference teams and ranked third nationally in scoring at 79.4 ppg.
 ISU also led the nation in 3-pointers per game (9.9), breaking the Big 12 record and tying for the 14th-best total in NCAA history.